mpfr/pkg_depts/README.md

 Figures out which [OpenBSD](https://www.openbsd.org) packages directly or indirectly depend on the package(s) in question.

+For further information, please have a look at the [manpage](https://mpfr.net/man/pkg_depts/6.7-stable/pkg_depts.1.html).

 > Note: Only installed packages will be considered.

 ## How to install